 After breakfast, travel to the remote eastern corner of India to Lungwa Village (2hrs), half of which falls in Myanmar.
 Visit the home of the Angh (village chieftain), whose house interestingly is divided by the border.
 Interact with the chief and other Konyak families to learn about their rich history and culture.
 See their local crafts and war trophies collected in the Morungs (dormitories), where young children were taught their traditions.
 The Morungs also have large log drums which are used to alert the villagers.
-One can also purchase beautiful tribal ornaments and interesting metal crafts souvenirs from the villagers.
-Explore the countryside, walk down their farms where they practice Jhum cultivation.
+One can also purchase beautiful tribal ornaments and interesting metal craft souvenirs from the villagers.
+Explore the countryside, and take a walk in their farms where they practice Jhum cultivation.
 Later, return to Mon by evening.

 Day 4 | Mon